Priority sector: RBI may consider demand for sub-target for export credit

 Exporters body Federation of Indian Export Organisations (FIEO) has proposed to the Commerce Department that about 5-6 per cent should be earmarked for the export sector within priority sector lending prescribed to banks to help them meet the increased need for credit because of longer shipping times and payment delays.

-This could be in line with the 7.5 per cent sub-target set for MSMEs, within the 40 per cent of PSL, pointed out Ashwani Kumar, President, FIEO.
+This could be in line with the 7.5 per cent sub-target set for MSMEs, within the 40 per cent of PSL, pointed out Ashwani Kumar, President, FIEO, in a media interaction on Thursday.

 Credit Crunch